artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 series: React Native at Artsy
 ---

-Swift was announced in June 2014, by August we had started using it in Artsy.
+Swift became public in June 2014, by August we had started using it in Artsy.
 By October, we had [Swift in production][eidolon-postmortem] channeling hundreds of thousands of dollars in auction bids.

 Since then we've built an [appleTV app][emergence] in Swift, integrated Swift-support into our key app Eigen and built non-trivial parts of that [application in Swift][live-a].
 It is pretty obvious that Swift is the future of native development on Apple platforms.